 Administration Functional Entity: The OAIS functional entity that contains the services and functions needed to control the operation of the other OAIS functional entities on a day-to-day basis.

-AIP Edition: An AIP whose Content Information or Preservation Description Information has been subject to an upgrade or improvement which was not required for preservation..
+AIP Edition: An AIP whose Content Information or Preservation Description Information has been subject to an upgrade or improvement which was not required for preservation.
 An AIP edition is not considered to be the result of a Migration.

 AIP Version: An AIP resulting from changing the Content Information or Preservation Description Information of a source AIP , in order to preserve the information.
 An AIP Version is considered to be the result of a Migration.